Cross impact in derivative markets: Setup

-and we denote $\Omega_{qQ}$, $\Omega_{Qq}=\Omega_{qQ}^\top$ and $\Omega_{QQ}$ for the underlying-derivative, derivative-underlying and derivative-derivative order flow covariances.
+and we denote $\Omega_{qQ}$, $\Omega_{Qq}=\Omega_{qQ}^\top$ and $\Omega_{QQ}$ for the factor-derivative, derivative-factor and derivative-derivative order flow covariances.
 Contrary to return covariance matrices, there are no constraints betweeen these order flow covariance matrices and $\Omega_{qq}$.
 The covariance structure of returns and flows for the whole system can be arranged compactly as

-The impact model that we propose, first derived in~\cite{Caballe1994ImperfectNeutrality}, has been analyzed in this context in~\cite{delMolino2018TheDifferent,Tomas2020HowResults}, where it was referred as the \emph{Kyle cross-impact} model.
-The model prescribes using a $\Lambda$ of the form